3 Techniques for Risk Management in Trading

 - What is the maximum percentage of our account we are willing to risk on each trade or day or week?

 - What is the maximum position size we can use per trade?

 Risk Reward Ratio

 Risk Defined as The amount a trader is willing to lose on a trade if it hits his or her stop.
-Calculate risk on trade (size of stop) by measuring the distance between entry and stop loss
+Calculate risk on trade (size of a stop) by measuring the distance between entry and stop-loss